apache/nuttx/README.txt

       git clone https://bitbucket.org/patacongo/nuttx.git nuttx

-    And the semi-optional apps/ application directory and be clone like:
+    And the semi-optional apps/ application directory and be cloned like:

       git clone https://bitbucket.org/nuttx/apps.git apps

-    That will give you a directory structure like this:
+    That will give you the same directory structure like this:

              |
         +----+----+